gardener/machine-spec/spec.md

     // NodeName is the name of the node-object registered to kubernetes.
     // This field is REQUIRED.
     string NodeName = 2;

+    // LastKnownState is any additional information (if required) that can used by the plugin.
+    // It can be the final state of the executing call.
+    // Could be used by the plugin to recover from the current execution/error state in any future calls.
+    // Plugin should return a raw bytes string.
+    // This field is OPTIONAL.
+    bytes LastKnownState = 3;
 }
 ```